 Even after your treatment ends, cancer can have significant effects on your entire life: emotional, physical, financial, and more.
 At NECS, we’re committed to helping you know what to expect and how to move forward towards a healthy, active life.
-Working together with Maine Medical Center Cancer Institute (MMCCI), we offer a variety of supportive services for our patients:

 Free resources at our Scarborough facility include: